casebenton/certificate-revocation-analysis/README.md

 4. Set the working directory back one level up (to `get_CRL_revocations` again).
-Create a catalogue, or "megaCRL," of all revocations with `python build_megaCRL.py` script **(note that this must use python3 and pyopenssl version 16.1.0 and above)**.
+Create a catalogue, or "megaCRL," of all revocations with `python3 build_megaCRL.py` script **(note that this must use python3 and pyopenssl version 16.1.0 and above)**.
 This will output `megaCRL`, which contains all revocation serial numbers organized by CRL.